 - If you’re using a third-party mail service, it's still able to receive the transfer email.

-- Click the Save Registrant Contact button at the bottom once the privacy is disabled and the contact details verified.
+- Click the blue Continue button at the bottom once the privacy is disabled and the contact details verified.

 Step three: Acquiring your domain's EPP (auth) code